-Recently, I’ve had the privilege to get out and speak to audiences around the country on behalf of the American Heart Association to help promote stroke awareness.
-Since having my own strokes in 2007, I’ve learned that no matter what I’m doing things truly work out best for me if I am willing to take it “one step at a time.”
+Over the years, I’ve had the privilege to get out and speak to audiences around the country on behalf of the American Heart Association and to help promote stroke awareness.
+Since having my own strokes in 2007, I’ve learned that no matter what we’re doing it’s truly best if we take it “one step at a time.”

 Like many of you, I had to learn to walk all over again as I began to recover from my strokes.
-That wasn’t easy.
-I had to learn to balance myself, stand firmly, and put one foot in front of the other.
-There was a time when I would have said that anything we do can be accomplished one step at a time.
+There was a time when I would have easily said to others that anything we do has to be done one step at a time.
 The thing is, that when I use that phrase now, there is nothing glib about it.
 I know what it means to have every step take effort and to wonder after a failed step whether there would ever be another one.
 I’ve learned that everything in this life is a step-by-step process and we do the best when we follow that course.
-We can’t try to run before we can walk.

 God, I must keep my promises to you.